nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd client in the FitBook.
 * `find n/Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

-### Adding new weight to a client: `addWeight`

-Adds a new weight to the weight history of the client in the FitBook.

-Format: `addWeight INDEX w/WEIGHT d/DATE`

-* Adds weight to the weight history of the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* The new `DATE` must be specified in `dd-MM-yyyy HH:mm` format.

-Examples:
-* `addWeight 1 w/70 d/10-10-2023 18:00` adds weight 70kg to the weight history of the first client in the FitBook and dates the weight at 10 October 2023, 6pm.
-* `find n/Alex` followed by `addWeight 1 w/70 d/10-10-2023 18:00` adds weight 70kg, dated 10 October 2023, 6pm to the weight history of the 1st client in the results of the `find` command.

-### Plotting weight history graph for a client: `graph`

-Plots the weight history of the client in the FitBook.

-Format: `graph INDEX`

-* Plots the weight history of the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* The weight history graph will be shown only for weights dated within one month of the current date and time.

-Examples:
-* `graph 1` plots the weight history of the first client in the FitBook.
-* `find n/Alex` followed by `graph 1` plots the weight history of the 1st client in the results of the `find` command.

 ### Deleting a client : `delete`

 Deletes the specified client from the FitBook.